ckov/jl/README.md

 Configuration parameters are customizable with `$HOME/.jlrc`.
 An example `.jlrc` file is found in this repository.

 The configuration supports the following parameters:
-  DIR
+  DIR,
-  FILE
+  FILE,
-  VERBOSE
+  VERBOSE,
-  QUIET
+  QUIET,
-  COMMIT
+  COMMIT,
-  PUSH
+  PUSH.

 Set the boolean parameters to 'true' to turn them on.

-Each of these prefixed with "JL_" can be used as an environment variable (e.g. `JL_VERBOSE`.
+Each of these prefixed with "JL_" can be used as an environment variable (e.g. `JL_VERBOSE`).

 Environment variables have precendence over configuration parameters in `.jlrc`.